stadust/pointercrate/doc/500_records/100_post_records.md

 Unless you set `status` to `SUBMITTED` (or omit the field), access to this endpoint requires at least `LIST_HELPER` permissions.
 </div>

 Either adds a record directly to the list, or submits a record to the list mods for approval.
-The record must meet the demons requirement and the holder in question needn't be banned.
+The record must meet the demons requirement, and the holder in question needn't be banned.

 The `video` value, if provided, must meet the requirements specified [here](/documentation/#video).